developerdominex/starlight-programming-language/developer/maintainer/biography.md

-**name:** dominex macedon
+# Developer / Maintainer Biography

-**date of birth:** march 21, 2006 *(the same day as the first tweet)*
+**Name:** Dominex Macedon
-**mother:** daw thet thet maw
+**Date of Birth:** March 21, 2006 *(the same day as the first tweet)* **Mother:** Daw Thet Thet Maw
-**father:** u kyaw moe
+**Father:** U Kyaw Moe

 ---

-## early inspiration
+## Early Inspiration

-from an early age, i was fascinated by technology and problem-solving. my journey started with a simple goal: **to make my father's job easier**. observing his work, i realized that customers often had to meet him in person to submit items, which was time-consuming. i wanted to create a solution that would allow customers to communicate and submit requests without physically visiting him.
+From an early age, I was fascinated by technology and problem-solving.
+My journey started with a simple goal: **to make my father's job easier**.
+Observing his work, I realized that customers often had to meet him in person to submit items, which was time-consuming.
+I wanted to create a solution that would allow customers to communicate and submit requests without physically visiting him.

-this led me to develop a **local chat system** using **mysql, php, html, and css**. the project was small but significant. i immediately understood that **if a group of people could contact a single person, i could build a one-to-one chat interface**. i implemented it, and it worked, marking my first success in building functional communication systems.
+This led me to develop a **local chat system** using **MySQL, PHP, HTML, and CSS**.
+The project was small but significant.
+I immediately understood that **if a group of people could contact a single person, I could build a one-to-one chat interface**.
+I implemented it, and it worked, marking my first success in building functional communication systems.

 ---

-## web development and github
+## Web Development and GitHub

-after creating the local chat system, i expanded my skills into **web development**. using **github**, i hosted projects and began experimenting with website creation and deployment. these early experiences helped me understand version control, collaboration, and project management in real-world software development.
+After creating the local chat system, I expanded my skills into **web development**.
+Using **GitHub**, I hosted projects and began experimenting with website creation and deployment.
+These early experiences helped me understand version control, collaboration, and project management in real-world software development.

 ---

-## android development: falcon s
+## Android Development: Falcon S

-later, i ventured into **android development** and built a **messaging app called Falcon S**. this project used **android studio**, **firebase auth**, **realtime db**, **firestore**, and **storage**. the journey was challenging:
+Later, I ventured into **Android development** and built a **messaging app called Falcon S**.
+This project used **Android Studio**, **Firebase Auth**, **Realtime DB**, **Firestore**, and **Storage**.
+The journey was challenging:

-- dealing with **long gradle builds**
+* Dealing with **long Gradle builds**
-- correctly adding **google-services.json**, a notoriously difficult part of android development
+* Correctly adding **google-services.json**, a notoriously difficult part of Android development
-- generating **keystores** and ensuring **version codes** matched
+* Generating **keystores** and ensuring **version codes** matched

-through persistence, i successfully built the app, gaining deep experience in mobile application architecture, authentication, and real-time data management.
+Through persistence, I successfully built the app, gaining deep experience in mobile application architecture, authentication, and real-time data management.

 ---

-## desktop and video call applications
+## Desktop and Video Call Applications

-to expand communication tools, i developed a **video call room** similar to **Zoom**:
+To expand communication tools, I developed a **video call room** similar to **Zoom**:

-- **desktop**: using **Electron**
+* **Desktop:** using **Electron**
-- **android app**: using **WebView**
+* **Android app:** using **WebView**
-- **signaling server**: using **Supabase**
+* **Signaling server:** using **Supabase**

-this project tested my ability to integrate cross-platform systems and manage real-time communication at scale.
+This project tested my ability to integrate cross-platform systems and manage real-time communication at scale.

 ---

-## rendering engine and react native
+## Rendering Engine and React Native

-next, i attempted to create a **rendering engine** to render **views directly from JSON**. though this project ultimately failed, it taught me valuable lessons about design systems, parsing, and dynamic UI rendering.
+Next, I attempted to create a **rendering engine** to render **views directly from JSON**.
+Though this project ultimately failed, it taught me valuable lessons about design systems, parsing, and dynamic UI rendering.

-afterwards, i moved to **React Native and Expo**, successfully rebuilding a messaging app with a **CSS-like stylesheet design**. this solidified my understanding of cross-platform mobile development and modern UI frameworks.
+Afterwards, I moved to **React Native and Expo**, successfully rebuilding a messaging app with a **CSS-like stylesheet design**.
+This solidified my understanding of cross-platform mobile development and modern UI frameworks.

 ---

-## starlight programming language
+## Starlight Programming Language

-finally, my experiences led me to develop the **Starlight Programming Language**.
+Finally, my experiences led me to develop the **Starlight Programming Language**.
 Starlight is **based on the rendering engine concept** I had explored earlier, combining ideas from my web, mobile, and desktop projects to create a language that is **flexible, interactive, and user-friendly**.

-my work with Starlight continues to evolve, reflecting my passion for **communication systems, rendering engines, and innovative programming tools**.
+My work with Starlight continues to evolve, reflecting my passion for **communication systems, rendering engines, and innovative programming tools**.

 ---

-## summary
+## Summary

-throughout my journey:
+Throughout my journey:

-- i have built **local chat systems, websites, android apps, and desktop apps**
+* I have built **local chat systems, websites, Android apps, and desktop apps**
-- i have faced and solved challenges in **authentication, real-time databases, keystores, gradle builds, signaling servers, and UI rendering**
+* I have faced and solved challenges in **authentication, real-time databases, keystores, Gradle builds, signaling servers, and UI rendering**
-- i have learned that **persistence, experimentation, and understanding user needs** are the keys to successful development
+* I have learned that **persistence, experimentation, and understanding user needs** are the keys to successful development

-I am dominex macedon, a **developer, innovator, and creator**, dedicated to building tools that make communication seamless and intuitive.
+I am **Dominex Macedon**, a **developer, innovator, and creator**, dedicated to building tools that make communication seamless and intuitive.